 Roses in History and Culture

-Roses had a special place in cultures all over the world.
+Roses have always held a special place in cultures all over the world.

 In ancient Egypt, Roses were considered the most sacred flowers.
 Wreaths of Roses adorned Egyptian tombs, as they believed it possessed magical properties.
 They have been found inside burial tombs and inside the binding of mummified bodies.